CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 {{< figure src="006_Packet_Forwarder_Gateway.png" alt="MultiTech Conduit packet forwarder settings" >}}

-- On the right side of the **LoRa Packet Forwarder Configuration** you can find **Manual Configuration**.
+- On the right side of the &quot;LoRa Packet Forwarder Configuration&quot; section, you can find &quot;Manual Configuration &quot;.
 Click on it to setup the channel plan manually.

 {{< figure src="001_Gateway_Frequency_plan_manual_config.png" alt="Switch to manual configuration mode" >}}